 Once the Thunder Stops and it’s safe to venture out, we walk to the end of the drive, out to the road, through the mire & torn branches.
 The smell of our wood fire mingles with eucalyptus.
 We have only the moon and our plastic flashlights.
 I can’t remember the last time it was this dark; how slowly the eyes adjust.
 A crisp silence creaks and then echoes.
 I reach for your arm, step over what trees have shaken loose.
 The makeshift brace we rigged held the fence again.
 The dogs chase & bark and … Continue reading Once the Thunder Stops and Marco Polo, 2 poems by Barb Reynolds

 Many of my art works are rooted in science with an affinity for outer space.
 In June 1969, as America fulfilled J. F. Kennedy’s dream to put the American Stars and Stripes into the dusty surface of the moon, my fascination with spaceships grew.
 As a child, I made spaceship models and always wanted to create my own space cities.
 Phantasmal spaceships carried me to unique wonderland of strange forms and colors.
 Eventually my artistic visions ended up on paper in some 500 drawings.
 As I got older, I wanted more flexibility so worked … Continue reading Darrell Black: The Art of Definism

-Podcast: What’s left after a bad relationship?
+Podcast: A passing train, snapshots of life.
 A short story performed by Joe Guay.
-Read the story online: The Arithmetic of Love by Deborah Prum Follow us!
+Read the story online: Calico Cat by William Cass Follow us!